a seed tray full of young pepper seedlings

 Peppers generally thrive in warm temperatures, typically between 70°F – 80°F during the day and 60°F – 70°F at night.

 It’s also important to note that some peppers, such as capsicum pubescens, prefer cooler temperatures ranging from 45°F to 60°F and cannot tolerate extreme heat.
-Therefore, these peppers may be more suitable for your growing conditions if you live in a cooler climate.
+These peppers may be more suitable for your growing conditions if you live in a cooler climate, such as San Francisco or higher altitudes.
 However, for the purposes of this article, our general advice will focus on warmer-weather peppers unless otherwise specified.

 Sunlight: